ZixiaoL/mips-processor/MIPS_processor/README.md

+## This is the detailed description of the 5-stage pipelined MIPS processor we simulated.
+Most implementations here are based on this processor, with other functions added.

 ## Cycle-accurate simulator for a 5-stage pipelined MIPS processor in C++

 The simulator supports a subset of the MIPS instruction set and should model the execution of each instruction with cycle accuracy.